Fitus/Zaloha2.sh/DOCUMENTATION.md

 <b>--sourceDir</b>=&lt;sourceDir&gt; is mandatory. &lt;sourceDir&gt; must exist, otherwise Zaloha
     throws an error (except when the <b>--noDirChecks</b> option is given).
+    In Remote Source mode, this is the source directory on the remote source host.
+If &lt;sourceDir&gt; is relative, then it is relative to the SSH login directory of the user on the remote source host.

 <b>--backupDir</b>=&lt;backupDir&gt; is mandatory. &lt;backupDir&gt; must exist, otherwise Zaloha
     throws an error (except when the <b>--noDirChecks</b> option is given).